DRIVER-EU/test-bed-design/doc/trial-owners.md

-# A test-bed for trial owners
+# A test-bed for Trial owners

 Trial owners will interact with the test-bed when:
 - They want to evaluate a solution standalone
-- They want to run a trial or exercise
+- They want to run a Trial or exercise

 In the following sections, a use case (storyline) description of each is provided.
 The main actor in each story is Monica, a regional crisis manager with a professional background in fire-fighting.
 One of the challenges she's facing is that she does now always have a good overview of where her people and trucks are during a fire, and she's looking for a solution.